The 10 best things to build in Minecraft survival mode

 The sky is the limit.

-The sandbox survival builder Minecraft offers a heft of adventuring and exploration for fans, but the meat of the title is found in building.
-Whether you’re crafting a monument to your Infinite bow, or trying to explore with lava to make a moat for your stronghold, Minecraft will continue to bring a heft of joy well after the Ender Dragon has been defeated.
-Here’s 10 things you should absolutely build in your Minecraft survival game.
+The sandbox survival builder Minecraft offers a heft of adventuring and exploration for fans, but the meat of the title is found in the building.
+Whether you’re crafting a monument to your Infinite bow or trying to explore with lava to make a moat for your stronghold, Minecraft will continue to bring a heft of joy well after the Ender Dragon has been defeated.
+Here are 10 things you should absolutely build in your Minecraft survival game.

 Related: The best Minecraft shaders